Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

   "verified_at": "2025-11-01T15:24:16Z",
   "person_id": 123
 }
-This JSON is encoded via base64.urlsafe_b64encode (no padding changes required; server will handle padding if missing).
+This JSON is encoded via base64.urlsafe_b64encode.
+The server will restore padding if missing.

 Server behavior: